(Updated Nov. 1, 2021)

 What Is a Faucet Aerator?

 An aerator is a small attachment you’ll find on the tip of most faucets.
 It’s a small device with a fine-mesh screen that’s usually screwed on.
-As water flows through the mesh screen, it mixes with air and only a certain portion of it goes through.
-The mesh filters out debris and gives water an even flow with fewer splashes.
+As water flows through the mesh screen, it will add air, filter out debris, and even water streams to create fewer splashes.
 An aerator is not to be confused with a water filter, which affects the whole home’s water supply.

 How Faucet Aerators Get Clogged